Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Dryer

-• Cabinets – are the cabinets even and well installed?
+• Cabinets – Are the cabinets even and properly installed?

 Exterior

-• Windows – don’t forget to check all the windows on the exterior as well.
+• Windows – Make sure windows are sealed and open and close properly.
+Don’t forget to check all the windows on the exterior as well.

-• Driveway – is it level, smooth, and free of cracks?
+• Driveway – Is it level, smooth, and free of cracks and potholes?

-• Garage door – does it go up and down without any issues?
+• Garage door – Does the go up and down without any issues?
 Does it stop if there is an object under it?

 Outdoor Living Spaces